-A minimum cumulative grade point average of 3.20 is required for consideration.
-In addition, applicants should have a minimum grade point average in the combined prerequisite courses of at least 3.0 to be considered competitive.
+To be considered for admission, you must have a bachelor’s degree from a regionally accredited college or university prior to the start of orientation.
+A minimum cumulative grade point average of 3.0 is required for consideration.
+In addition, applicants should have a minimum science grade point average of 3.0 to be considered competitive.

 Biological sciences: 16 hours